hedgehoglet/cat-food/{{cookiecutter.repository_name}}/README.md

 ```

 ## Install new packages
-* To install new PyPI packages, run:
+* To install new PyPI packages, run
 ```bash
 poetry add <package-name>
 ```